-A flat combiner (FC) is a higher-order structure, whose method flat\combine takes a sequential state-modifying function f and its argument v, and works as follows.
-While for the client, invoking flat\combine(f, v) looks like a sequence lock; f(v); unlock, in reality, the structure implements a sophisticated concurrent behavior.
+A flat combiner (FC) is a higher-order structure, whose method flat_combine takes a sequential state-modifying function f and its argument v, and works as follows.
+While for the client, invoking flat_combine(f, v) looks like a sequence lock; f(v); unlock, in reality, the structure implements a sophisticated concurrent behavior.
 Instead of expensive locking and unlocking, the calling thread doesn't run f, but only registers f to be executed on v.
 One of the threads then becomes a combiner and executes the registered methods on behalf of everyone else.
 Since only the combiner needs exclusive access to the data structure, this reduces contention and improves cache locality.
-This design pattern is known as work stealing or helping: a thread can complete its task even without accessing the shared resource.
+This design pattern is known as helping or work stealing: a thread can complete its task even without accessing the shared resource.

-To specify FC, we parametrize it by a sequential data structure and a validity predicate fc\R, which relates a function f (from a fixed set of allowed operations), the argument of type fc\inT f, result of type fc\outT f and the contribution of type fc\pcm.
-The last entry is a description of what f does to the shared state, expressed in abstract algebraic terms as a value from a user-supplied PCM.
+To specify FC, we parametrize it by a sequential data structure and a validity predicate fc_R, which relates a function f (from a fixed set of allowed operations), the argument of type fc_inT f, result of type fc_outT f and the contribution of type fc_pcm.
+The last entry is a description of what f does to the shared state, expressed in abstract algebraic terms as an element from a user-supplied PCM fc_pcm.